-/s/ Paul Ginocchio
+By: /s/ Paul Ginocchio

-Paul Ginocchio

-Chief Financial Officer

-(Principal Financial Officer and

-Principal Accounting Officer)
+Paul Ginocchio Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer)

-18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of Augmedix, Inc. (the "Company") on Form 10-Q for the period ended March 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Augmedix, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the periods presented therein.